-118. I remember these Thornly Park staff members:

-Mr. ^{GTX} , was ^{SNR} and Mr. Lees;

-Mr. Hannan, Mr. GTX

-Mr. Mr Mills and Mr Potter, were teachers;

-Mr. Smith, was the PE teacher;

-Mr. Begg and Mr Fegan, are best described as welfare officers.
-If you had family

-problems, you went to them;

-Miss Cooper, was matron;

-Miss Morrison, joined the staff later as deputy matron;

-Mr. Todd, ran the paint shop;

-Mr. Bowditch and Mr HFD ran the carpentry shop but later they left and were

-succeeded by Mr Long and Mr Lupton;

-Mr. Green ran the bricklayer's shop;

-Mr. Burgoyne, was head gardener;

-Mr. Pirie and Mr. Harrison, were gardeners;

-Mr. Brown was the school handyman, his wife head cook;

-Mr. McConachie, nicknamed Wee Bob, was night watchman.

-119. I didn't know anything about other than he was and a lay preacher.
+118. I remember these Thornly Park staff members: Mr. Lees, was headmaster and retired shortly after I was admitted.
+Mr. GTX , was SNR and Mr. Lees; Mr. Hannan, Mr. GTX Mr. KGE, Mr Mills and Mr Potter, were teachers; Mr. Smith, was the PE teacher; Mr. Begg and Mr Fegan, are best described as welfare officers.
+If you had family problems, you went to them; Miss Cooper, was matron; Miss Morrison, joined the staff later as deputy matron; Mr. Todd, ran the paint shop; Mr. Bowditch and Mr HFD ran the carpentry shop but later they left and were succeeded by Mr Long and Mr Lupton; Mr. Green ran the bricklayer's shop; Mr. Burgoyne, was head gardener; Mr. Pirie and Mr. Harrison, were gardeners; Mr. Brown was the school handyman, his wife head cook; Mr. McConachie, nicknamed Wee Bob, was night watchman.
+119. I didn't know anything about GTX other than he was SNR and a lay preacher.
 I spoke with him on many occasions during his wanders around the school accompanied by his Corgi.
 He was approachable, listened and never patronised.
 Occasionally, he taught.
 I respected him.

-120. Then, in September, 2021, Shona Cocksedge - a solicitor with Thompson's - sent me the Thornly Park , 1963, because she'd noticed I'd written a couple of articles in it (I gave it to the Inquiry).
-In it, there's a short biography of He had graduated MA from Glasgow University and taught at and - two prestigious schools.
+120. Then, in September, 2021, Shona Cocksedge - a solicitor with Thompson's - sent me , 1963, because she'd noticed I'd the Thornly Park written a couple of articles in it (I gave it to the Inquiry).
+In it, there's a short biography of He had graduated MA from Glasgow University and taught at two prestigious schools.

 121. Other staff came and went - trainee social workers and police cadets on courses.